-Meanwhile, Las Vegas Sands Chairman and CEO Sheldon Adelson told an investment forum in New York Tuesday that “we helped him resign a little bit.”
+Meanwhile, Las Vegas Sands Chairman and Chief Executive Officer Sheldon Adelson told an investment forum in New York on Tuesday that “we helped him resign a little bit.”

-So goes the soap opera that surrounds the replacement of Weidner, 63, who headed Las Vegas Sands for almost 14 years, with a veteran hospitality executive who most recently ran the Georgia Aquarium in Atlanta.
+So goes the soap opera that surrounds the replacement of the 63-year-old Weidner, who headed Las Vegas Sands for almost 14 years, with a veteran hospitality executive who most recently ran the Georgia Aquarium in Atlanta.

 Weidner, who resigned Sunday, told the Review-Journal’s John L. Smith that constant infighting between him and Adelson over the past six months led to his departure.

-In a filing with the Securities and Exchange Commission Tuesday, the company said two unnamed board members informed Weidner on March 4 that Michael Leven, a member of the board, was going to be named his successor.
+In a filing Tuesday with the Securities and Exchange Commission, the company said two unnamed board members informed Weidner on March 4 that Michael Leven, a member of the board, would be named his successor.

 Four days later, Weidner resigned in a letter to the board, saying: “He has had, and continued to have, outstanding differences (with Adelson) about the management of the company.”

 According to the filing, “The company and Mr. Weidner attempted to negotiate the terms of Mr. Weidner’s departure for the next several days, but were unable to reach agreement.”

 Adelson, Las Vegas Sands’ founder and majority shareholder, told Bloomberg News that Weidner’s departure wasn’t a loss for the casino company.

 “Just the opposite,” Adelson said.
 “I got a call from one of our people in a remote location who said, ‘I’m very glad that there’s one person steering the ship.’
 That tells the whole story.
 I’ve always been in charge, theoretically.”